ANNOUNCEMENT: CSA Bulacan after school swim classes start today Jan 30, 2020

 We meet regularly to maintain safety awareness at all times.
 Our coaches are trained to always have their eyes on their students, at all times.

 Akiko Thomson Swim School (ATSS) was started in April 2011 by 3-time Olympian Akiko Thomson-Guevara.
-The swim school began operation in CSA (Colegio San Agustin), Dasmariñas Village, Makati and has since expanded to King’s International School, the Australian International School and One World School.
+The swim school began operation in CSA (Colegio San Agustin), Dasmariñas Village, Makati and has since expanded CSA Bulacan.

 Our mission is to develop swimming as a life-skill and sport in people of all ages.
 We aim to provide the best quality swim instruction in a learning environment that is safe and fun.
 Our goals are to produce proficient swimmers in our Learn To Swim Program and to produce high-level swimmers who are competitive in the national and possibly even the international arena.

 Akiko qualified for and joined the Olympics 3 times, in 1988 in Seoul Korea, in 1992 in Barcelona, Spain, and in 1996 in Atlanta, USA.
 She was only 13 years old when she joined her first Olympics.
 She has garnered several gold and silver medals in several South East Asian games and still holds the Philippine record in the backstroke events.
 She heads the swim school where she shares her knowledge in swimming.

 Differently Abled National Team Swimmer for the differently abled.
 SEA Games Record Holder 200M Free Style.
 2nd place Men’s Relay Ironman 70.3 2012 Mactan Cebu.
 Coach Arnel is currently our Assistant Coach for the competitive program.

 Coach “Korn” as he is fondly known is also a Bronze Medallion certified life-saver (Royal Life Saving).